oinam/notes/README.md

 $ bundle exec jekyll serve
 ```

+Of course, of you're lazy like me, you will want to auto-reload your pages while you write.
+But at the same time, I don't want to add anything additional to the existing codebase, so I usually run BrowserSync on the `_site` folder.

+Install [BrowserSync](https://www.browsersync.io) globally and then run it on the same folder on a different terminal/command-line tab/instance (assuming your Jekyll install is running on all defaults).

+`browser-sync start --proxy "localhost:4000" --files "_site/*.*"`

 ## Inspiration

 There are lots of other interesting digital gardens, notes, scribblings, random musings.
 Get inspired.